-Manage the vigilance plan through dedicated governance
+23 Steer the vigilance plan via a dedicated governance structure

 A TRIPLE SHOCK: GEOSTRATEGIC, ENERGY AND INFLATIONARY

 The robust economic recovery linked to the end of the pandemic in 2021, together with Russia's invasion of Ukraine, have created an unprecedented global energy and inflationary shock.
 These crises underscore the need to accelerate the energy transition amid new challenges.